Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Jacksonville's games this year have hit the over on only two of 13 set point totals (15.4%).

-- Jacksonville is 1-2 against the spread and 1-2 overall when the team picks up more than 384.7 yards.
+- When Jacksonville churns out more than 384.7 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over 25 times this season, four more turnovers than the Texans have forced (21).
+- The Jaguars have turned the ball over four more times (25 total) than the Texans have forced a turnover (21) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Jacksonville's matchup with the Texans.